MicrosoftDocs/iis-docs/iis/extensions/configuring-application-request-routing-arr/shared-hosting-using-application-request-routing-arr.md

 As another prerequisite, you must define and configure a server farm by following the steps outlined in [**Define and Configure an Application Request Routing (ARR) Server Group**](define-and-configure-an-application-request-routing-server-farm.md).

-## Step 1 – Enable host name affinity.
+## Step 1 – Enable host name affinity

 Before proceeding, ensure that the server farm was created with the application servers that are configured with shared configuration and shared content.
 The sites on the application servers should also be using host name binding.